Bit in an existing Angular project

 note - this does not mean you can use components of different framework in the same app. for this there are other tools and practices to adopt, like MFE.

-Integrating with your existing Angular project's CI
+Integrating with your existing CI